subsquid-quests/network-test-one-uniform-load-squid/README.md

 2. Press "Get Key" button in the quest card to obtain the `networkTestOneUniformLoad.key` key file.
 Save it to the `./query-gateway/keys` subfolder of the squid folder.
 The file will be used to identify your local query gateway when locking tSQD to allocate bandwidth and as it operates.

-3. Get the peer ID that your future gateway will have by running:
+3. Get the peer ID of your future gateway by running:
    ```bash
    sqd get-peer-id
    ```